Summary: in this tutorial, you’ll learn how to use the ROW_NUMBER()

 The following picture shows the partial result set:

-B) Using SQL ROW_NUMBER() for pagination
+Using SQL ROW_NUMBER() function for pagination #

 The ROW_NUMBER()

-function can be used for pagination.
 For example, if you want to display all employees on a table in an application by pages, which each page has ten records.

 - First, use the